 2. ChildObesity180 only accepts funds for activities that are consistent with the organization’s mission and priorities.
 Interactions should enhance ChildObesity180’s ability to work toward preventing childhood obesity.
 No funding will be accepted that has the potential to be exploited in any way that is inconsistent with our goal.

-3. We value and respect the unique perspectives of all of our stakeholders—including charter members, Tufts University, our funders, community partners, colleagues, and others.
+3. We value and respect the unique perspectives of all of our stakeholders—including Tufts University, our funders, community and research partners, and others.
 Therefore, we seek input and counsel from relevant stakeholders when considering funding.

 4. Prospective funders’ expectations regarding project implementation, outcomes, and recognition must follow ChildObesity180 and Tufts University established guidelines.